I'm Honey!

 On top of the isolation we suffered from the virus you may have just retired.
 You lost friends and a daily schedule.
 You relocated to another city and don’t have the tools to fit into a new community.
 Or, you lost a loved one.

 The children moved away.
 Perhaps you are faced with family estrangement.
+As an empty nester, you may be dealing with the emotional challenges of this life transition.
 You are over 50, or under 50 for that matter, and in a rut.
 You are just plain lonely, and on top of that, you have gotten used to being frozen in time.

-How to Grow a World of Awe When You are Lonely after 50
+How to Grow a World of Awe When You Feel Lonely after 50

 Your attitude is your latitude.
 It is your ticket to ward off loneliness.